This post is a travelguide about the best things to to do in Tiraspol and why you should travel to Transnistria.

 Read more about Chisinau on my post about the best things to do in Chisinau: Soviet Europe.

-EU and US citizens can visit Transnistria without any problems.
+EU and US citizens can travel to Transnistria without any problems.
 All you have to do is fill in a migration card at the border.
 If you arrive by bus tell the driver you need to get out for registration.
 When you enter by train register yourself at the immigration counter in the train station.

 This will give you access to Transnistria for 10 hours.
 If you intend to stay longer make sure you mention this.
 Tell them how long you plan to stay and provide the address of your accomodation.
 Since 2018 visas are issued for up to 10 days without further obligation to register at the immigration office.